tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 * page_closed: Send this event when a page is closed to improve the accuracy of time_on_page, session_duration and other metrics.

 #### Custom event name
+Choose a custom event name for the event.

-Custom event names: to maintain consistency between events, it is highly recommended to use _snake_case_ notation style (with underscores between words) to create descriptive, easily interpretable names.
+To maintain consistency between events, it is highly recommended to use _snake_case_ notation style (with underscores between words) to create descriptive, easily interpretable names.

 Examples:
 * button_clicked